sensible-hq/sensible-docs/readme-sync/v0/300 - concepts.md

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/lines_sort_example_1.png)

 Sometimes, this can be unintuitive, particularly in the case of slightly misaligned text (which oftne happens with handwriting).
-In the following image, the line in red reads to a human as succeeding the target line, but Sensible, it precedes the target line:
+In the following image, the line in red reads as succeeding the target line, but for Sensible, it precedes the target line:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/lines_sort_example_2.png)